curleyroxanne2020/OfficeDocs-Exchange/Exchange/ExchangeOnline/clients-and-mobile-in-exchange-online/outlook-for-ios-and-android/outlook-for-ios-and-android-in-the-government-cloud.md

 ---
 localization_priority: Normal
-description: 'Summary: How organizations in the Office 365 U.S. Government Community Cloud (GCC) can enable Outlook for iOS and Android for their users.' ms.topic: article
+description: 'Summary: How organizations in the Office 365 U.S. Government Community Cloud (GCC) can 5b
-author: mattpennathe3rd
-ms.author: v-mapenn
-ms.assetid: 73b693d9-39bb-4689-a1ff-4be505a5945b
 title: Using Outlook for iOS and Android in the Government Community Cloud ms.collection:
 - exchange-online
 - M365-email-calendar
-ms.reviewer: smithre4
+ms.reviewer: smi4
 audience: ITPro
 ms.service: exchange-online
 f1.keywords: